aleph2c/miros/doc/recipes.rst

 The UML standards were not properly curated and became overly-complicated and full of contradictions.
-As a result, they are largely disregarded by the software community at large, so most of the open source drawing tool projects have been abandoned.
+As a result, they are largely disregarded by the software community, so most of the open source drawing tool projects have been abandoned.

 A lot of the commercial drawing tools have tried to keep up with the overly